Imaginary Time Spectral Transforms for Excited State Preparation

 We start by making an infinitesimal imaginary time step of size $\textrm{d} \tau$ and expand the evolution operator to obtain:

 We then multiply both sides by $\mathcal{H}_{\textrm{shift}}=(\mathcal{H} - \delta)$ to obtain

 This gives us a self-consistency condition that can be solved variationally to evolve the state in (imaginary) time $\ket{\psi(\tau)} \to\ket{\psi(\tau + \textrm{d} \tau)}$.
-At each time step, we evolve the state by minimizing the Hilbert-Schmidt distance~\footnote{Other cost functions can be used, some of which are simpler to measure on a quantum computer, however we found the Hilbert-Schmidt distance to be significantly more numerically stable than all alternatives we tested.}
+At each time step, we evolve the state by minimizing the Hilbert-Schmidt distance.
+Other cost functions can be used, some of which are simpler to measure on a quantum computer, however we found the Hilbert-Schmidt distance to be significantly more numerically stable than all alternatives we tested.

-We have now traded the problematic matrix inverse for a variational step which can be performed classically or on near-term quantum hardware~\cite{Cincio+18,Cao+24}, e.g using a modified Hadamard test~\cite{SM}.
-The iterative nature of the process ensures that as long as $\textrm{d} \tau$ is small, the convergence properties of the algorithm remain favorable~\cite{Puig+25}, while also inheriting the performance and accuracy guarantees of conventional imaginary time evolution.
+We have thus traded the problematic matrix inverse for a variational update step which can be performed classically or on near-term quantum hardware~\cite{Cincio+18,Cao+24}.
+The iterative nature of the process ensures that as long as $\mathrm{d}\tau$ is small, the convergence properties of the algorithm remain favorable~\cite{Puig+25}, while also inheriting the performance and accuracy guarantees of conventional imaginary time evolution.